kaiyu2012/givand-website/QUICK_FIX.md

 ## What was fixed?

-I've added `patch-package` to your `devDependencies` in `package.json`.
-This package is required by one of Vite's dependencies (rollup) during the install process.
+1. Added `patch-package` to `devDependencies` (required by rollup/vite)
+2. Regenerated `package-lock.json` to be in sync with `package.json`

+Cloudflare uses `npm ci` which requires these files to be perfectly synchronized.

 ## Build Settings to Use